skrub-data/skrub/doc/skrub_pipeline.rst

 Skrub pipelines are built using special objects that represent intermediate results in a computation.
-These objects record the operations performed on them—such as applying operators or calling methods—allowing the entire computation graph to be retrieved later as a machine learning estimator that can be fitted and applied to unseen data.
+These objects record the operations performed on them—such as applying operators or calling methods—allowing the entire computation graph to be retrieved later as a machine learning pipeline that can be fitted and applied to unseen data.

 Because these Skrub objects encapsulate computations that can be evaluated to produce results, we call them **expressions**.